Skip to content

 test

-Tallinn is known for its medieval old town, an UNESCO world culture heritage sight very much worth visiting.
-In this gallery though I would like to give you a glimpse of the modern Tallinn inspired by the clear and sober architecture of Skandinavia.
-Beginning with shots taken in the Rottermann District, a brand new part of Tallinn in the East of the Old Town close to the port.
+Tallinn is known for its medieval old town, a UNESCO world culture heritage site worth visiting.
+In this gallery, though, I would like to give you a glimpse of the modern Tallinn inspired by Scandinavia’s clear and sober architecture.
+I will begin with shots taken in the Rottermann District, a new part of Tallinn east of the Old Town close to the port.

 IMG_5258_Snapseed IMG_4595_SnapseedIMG_5259